Effective Date: October 29, 2019

 b.
 Ensure that loaner devices or temporary devices are available and are properly configured for NASA use while on international travel.

 a.
 Ensure international travelers are made aware of IT Security requirements and this NPR prior to departure.

 b.
-Review NASA IT devices returning from international travel and provide authorization for reconnecting those NASA IT devices to internal NASA networks.
-Ensure any necessary mitigation actions (e.g., scanning, wiping and re-imaging the hard drive, etc.) are taken prior to re-connection of the NASA IT devices to non-public NASA networks.
+Review NASA IT devices returning from international travel and ensure all required mitigation actions (currently scanning, wiping and re-imaging the hard drive or mobile device to a known good state) are taken prior to authorizing the re-connection of the NASA IT devices directly within the Trusted Internet Connection boundary.